 Issue

-Red Canary has published a Suspicious Activity (Account) Threat for unusual or anomalous behavior from identity sources, like Okta or Entra ID, that an organization considers normal activity.
+Red Canary publishes a Suspicious Activity (Anomalous Identity Behavior) Threat for unusual or anomalous behavior from identity sources, like Okta or Entra ID, that deviates from an organization's normal activity baseline.

 Environment